maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="error-handling"></a>
 ## Error handling

 Some versions of BASIC provide rudimentary error handling using the `TRAP` or `ON ERROR` statements.
 These will both be referred to here as *traps*.
-When a trap is turned on and an error occurs, or is *raised*, instead of printing the error message and stopping the program, the system branches to the indicated line and execution continues.
+When a trap is turned on and an error occurs, or is *raised*, instead of printing the error message and stopping the program, the tem branches to the indicated line and execution continues.

 The code at this line is known as an *error handler*.
 When an error occurs, the error number and line number are placed in memory and then the system performs a `GOTO` into the handler.
 The handler allows the program to examine the error and decide how to continue.
 Most dialects allow the error number to be examined, as well as the line number where the error occurred.
 Jumping into the handler does not clear these values out, as one will generally want to examine them in the handler code.
 This is the purpose of the `RESUME` statement seen in some dialects, which clears the error codes and returns to the point where the error occurred.
 A `NEW`, `CLR` and `RUN` also clear out these values.